 Offering FPI to their clients also brings substantial benefits for accountants themselves.

 “HMRC investigations usually relate to previous work the accountant has done, for example, filling in the client’s tax return,” says Markel.
-“Without insurance, accountants will have to tell the client HMRC has queries about their work and that they have to bill the client again for that.
+“Without insurance, accountants will have to tell the client HMRC have queries about their work and that they have to bill the client again for that.
 That can be hard for non-tax professionals to understand and is a tough, awkward conversation.”

 Clients often baulk at the idea of being charged twice and try to negotiate the fees related to the inspection.
 The recovery rate on fees is therefore typically between 65% up to 85%.
 But a fee protection policy avoids the need for that conversation.